ChristineLumen/Dashboard-in-Excel/README.md

-# 🚲 Dashboard in Excel
+# 👚 Dashboard in Excel
 ## Project Overview
-This analysis was performed to answer questions regarding bike-buying trends among the population and to create an interactive visualization of the key findings.
-The analysis included basic data cleaning, creating value ranges using <code style="color : name_color">IF</code> statements, establishing <code style="color : name_color">PivotTables</code>  and building a dashboard.
+This analysis was conducted to explore merchandise buying trends among the population and to create an interactive visualization of the key findings.
+Since the initial dataset was already cleaned, the data cleaning step was skipped.
+The analysis focused on creating ranges using <code>IF</code> statements and `<code>PivotTables</code>, and the findings were then visualized in dashboards.
 ##
 ##
 ##